 - Service Line: It is located 6.95 meters from the net.

-Note: The clearance on each side of the court (the outer playing or safety area) is not included in these dimensions but is crucial for player safety.
+Note: The clearance on each side of the court (the outer or safety playing area) is not included in these dimensions but is crucial for player safety.

 2. The Net: The Central Separation